Skip to main content

 Cell-based Therapies

-Also popular as stem cell therapies, cell-based therapies extracts your “autologous” or own tissues, process them, and reinject them into the base of your skull.
+Also, popular as stem cell therapies, cell-based therapies extract your “autologous” or own tissues, process them, and reinject them into the base of your skull.
 Depending on your situation, we opt for one of the two types of cell-based therapies:

 • Minimally Manipulated Adipose Tissue Transplant (MMAT).
 It is when the doctor takes healthy cells from your adipose (fat) tissue.
-MMAT can be performed at multiple locations in the same procedure.
+MMAT can be performed at multiple locations using the same procedure.

 Dr. Pouya Mohajer